August 13: Today in Royal History

 August 13, 1090 – Death of Constance of Normandy, Duchess of Brittany, daughter of King William I of England (the Conqueror), buried at St. Melans near Rhedon in France

 Born around 1066, Constance was one of the daughters of William I and Matilda of Flanders.
 She married Alan IV, Duke of Brittany in 1086 but they had no children.
 Two chroniclers of the time had very different views of Constance.
-Orderic Vitalius wrote that Constance was caring and attentive to the subjects of her husband and that her death on August 13, 1090, was the greatest loss for the inhabitants of the duchy.
+Orderic Vitalius wrote that Constance was caring and attentive to her husband’s subjects and that her death on August 13, 1090, was the greatest loss for the inhabitants of the duchy.
 However, William of Malmesbury wrote that her “harsh and conservative manner” of government made Constance unpopular in the duchy, and her husband ordered her servants to poison her.

 Unofficial Royalty: Constance of Normandy, Duchess of Brittany